Alpine Canada

-Alpine Canada (Canada Alpin) is the national governing body for alpine ski racing, para-alpine and ski cross in Canada.
+Alpine Canada (Canada Alpin) is the national governing body for alpine, para-alpine and ski cross racing in Canada.
 Alpine Canada represents coaches, officials, supporters and athletes, including the racers of the Canadian Alpine Ski Team, Canadian Ski Cross Team and the Canadian Para-Alpine Ski Team.
 Alpine Canada is also involved in promoting participation within Canada's four million recreational skiers.
+Alpine Canada celebrated 100 years of ski racing in Canada in 2021.

 Organization

-Alpine Canada Alpin was registered with Canadian Revenue Agency as a Canadian amateur athletic association (RCAAA); therefore, they can issue official donation receipts and are eligible to receive gifts from registered charities since 1992-04-01.
+Alpine Canada was registered with the Canadian Revenue Agency as a Canadian Amateur Athletic Association (RCAAA); therefore, they can issue official donation receipts and have been eligible to receive gifts from registered charities since 1992-04-01.

 Canadian Alpine Ski Team

 The Canadian Alpine Ski Team comprises athletes whose focus is to compete at the World Cup, World Championship and Olympic levels.
 Both men and women operate as separate national teams each with respective coaching staff.

 Athletes on the team compete in a range of disciplines, some competing in technical, some in speed, and a few in both.
 Alpine Canada's rich history of champions dates back to the 1950s, as athletes on today's teams continue to chase the podium.
-To date, Canadian alpine athletes have earned more than 90 world cup, world championship and Olympic medals.
+To date, Canadian alpine athletes have earned more than 90 World Cup, World Championship and Olympic medals.

-Alpine skier Allison Forsyth competed for Canada at the 2002 Olympic Winter Games.
-She was sexually abused by Alpine Canada coach Bertrand Charest in 1997 and 1998.
-He was found guilty in 2017 of 37 sex-related charges noted in complaints of nine women who were teenagers at the times of the crimes, was sentenced to 12 years in prison, and was released on parole in 2019.

 Canadian Para-Alpine Ski Team

 The Para-Alpine ski team comprises both female and male athletes in three main classification categories: visually impaired, standing and sitting.
-Para-alpine athletes compete in five core disciplines, (Slalom, Giant Slalom, Super-G, and Downhill).
+Para-alpine athletes compete in five core disciplines, (Slalom, giant slalom, super-G, and Downhill).
 Para-alpine skiing is governed by the International Paralympic Committee (IPC) through the International Paralympic Alpine Skiing Committee (IPCAS).

-Canada is known as a dominating team on the international stage in all categories, and the team continues to collect medals and do our country proud at World Cups, World Championships and Paralympic Games.
+Canada is known as a dominating team on the international stage in all categories, and the team continues to collect medals and do the country proud at World Cups, World Championships and Paralympic Games.